xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

 ### 2.1.1 Phase spaces

-- **Xie**: TODO We use monoid act on itself to denote element of `-o`.

 - **Xie**: Girard said this semantics is less interesting, because it only modelizes provability.

   But we can actually view an element of a fact as a proof.

-- **Xie**: TODO Note the relation between the use of monoid and stack-based postfix notations.

-- **Xie**: TODO Negation should not be interpreted as "implying false", but be interpreted as linear assignment (thus constructive).

-- **Xie**: TODO Try to interpret linear logic connectives (without concurrency).

-- **Xie**: TODO If we view elements of monoid as proofs, we also need to interpret cut rule.

-- **Xie**: TODO Maybe interaction nets is exactly the presentation theory of monoid!

 ### 2.1.2 Interpretation of the connectives